tpminh4394/US-Vodka-Market-Understanding/README.md

 # US-Vodka-Market-Understanding
-### There is a dataset present marketshare, volumne sale of major vodka brand in US.
+### There is a dataset present marketshare, volume sale of major vodka brand in US.
 The goal is to find the impact of different marketing mix to total sale.

 As for me, I will examine the impact of the below of the factor on sales:
 - Price